bochaco/safe_thing/README.md

 - [ ] Implementation of Javascript binding
 - [ ] Documentation of the communication protocol
 - [ ] Implementation of WebService API

+## License

+General Public License (GPL), version 3 ([LICENSE](LICENSE))

+Copyright (c) 2017-2019 Gabriel Viganotti <@bochaco>.

+This file is part of the SAFEthing Framework.

+The SAFEthing Framework is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+The SAFEthing Framework is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.